Record [Of A] Dream [For] Mourning Great Master Yìnguāng [1861-1940 C.E.]

 [Note 1: A dream especially auspicious and vivid is most likely genuinely inspired by the enlightened.
 Also, if that dreamt about was never much on the mind before, the dream is likely to convey a special and significant message.]

 I was then [on] a small leaf-like boat within, [with the] boat sailing, approaching [the] island.
 [The] Bodhisattva beckoned [with her] hand [and] told me, ‘Great Power Arrived Bodhisattva [is] now at Shànghǎi teaching [and] transforming sentient beings.
-Why [are] you confused, [to] not go [to] listen [to the] Dharma?’
+Why [are] you confused, not going [to] listen [to the] Dharma?’
 I [was] without [that] to answer.

 [Note 2: Her inability to understand and reply ‘expressed’ her confusion.
 Yet, it is with knowledge that she will be able to understand the message clearly later, that the dream was inspired.]